 How to Reverse Cotton Shrinkage

-Cotton clothes may shrink over time or when washed in hot water.
-Surprisingly, they may also shrink when washed in warm or...
+Cotton clothes may shrink over time or when washed in hot or cold water.
+Cotton shrinkage is not a reason to throw...